learn-academy-2022-golf/week-4-assessment-Mannyplg/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-1. Class Inheritance:
+1. Class Inheritance: Child class inherits similar properties from parent class.

-2. RSpec:
+2. RSpec: is a testing tool for Ruby similiar to jest for JavaScript.

-3. CRUD:
+3. CRUD: Create, Read, Update, and Delete are are action request in HTTP on software programs

-4. Test-driven development:
+4. Test-driven development: Writing tests, seeing them fail, and then creating the code that makes the test pass is called test driven development

-5. HTTP:
+5. HTTP: The internet.
+Rules that is followed for data shared over the Web.